Blue in the Mountains:

 • Morning continental breakfast

-• Daily studio access and retreat activities
+• Daily workspace access and retreat activities

 Not Included: